jfclere/pisolar/README.md

 ## Led indicator
 Uses led.py and gpio=26 for activity (blue), gpio=13 for network OK (green) and gpio=19 to indicate it can read its configuration (red).
 A 330 Ohm resistor is on the minus ;-)

+## Using lead battery 12V
+empty: 452

+full: 615

+The divisor is 1000+47 / 47 (Using 47k ohms resistor instead the 220k ohm).

 ## Autoupdate for random PRI

 The cron.sh can be used to update a remote RPI